 Plan members may retire after attaining age 62 and contributing to the plan for 5 or more years.
+The monthly benefit is determined by multiplying the average monthly salary by a service factor and a benefit factor.

-- The average monthly salary is computed using the average of the highest total earnings over a consecutive period of 60 months. - The service factor is based on the length of continuous service and is calculated by accumulating 2.41% per vear. - The benefit factor is based on the age of the employee in years and months on the day retirement benefits commence.
+- The average monthly salary is computed using the average of the highest total earnings over a consecutive period of 60 months. - The service factor is based on the length of continuous service and is calculated by accumulating 2.41% per year of service. - The benefit factor is based on the age of the employee in years and months on the day retirement benefits commence.
 This value is derived from a benefit factor table as set forth in Section 23 of Article II, Division II, of the City Charter.

-Cost of Living Increase There was no cost of living increase in 2019.
+Cost of Living Increase

+There was no cost of living increase in fiscal year 2021.